 So now that you have read my(abbreviated) story, what’s next?

-I am still fascinated by business, and although I am no longer “in” business, there are many things I have learnt, and I hope I can help some businesses to formulate their marketing plan, or show them channels that they can use to promote their business.
+I am still fascinated by business, and although I am no longer “in” business, there are many things I have learnt, and I hope I can help some businesses by showing them channels they can use to promote their business.
 I live in a beautiful area, and love going onto trips, so those are also covered on the blog.
-I’ll be featuring some local businesses on the blog, and I also know a thing or two about E-Commerce, customer satisfaction and negotiations and oh yes, I speak a Dutch, French, German and of course English.
+I featured some local businesses on the blog, and I also know a thing or two about E-Commerce, customer satisfaction and negotiations and oh yes, I speak a Dutch, French, German and of course English.
 I run my own facebook group called workinglivingtravellinginireland( come and say hello) and I am also one of the admins at a large group of Belgians abroad, called Belgen in het Buitenland.
 I am a big supporter of Bumbleance, and grew 240 hyacinths to raise much needed funds.
 Also check out www.facebook.com/galwayjobconnector for job news or subscribe to my weekly newsletter here.

 Thanks for your visit!